franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 ## Introduction

-All Satudays at 2pm, I have an hour a coach meeting with some co-workers and coach Frank.
+All Satudays at 2pm, I have an hour meeting with some co-workers and coach Frank.

 Some weeks ago, we were given this question: "What separates me from the rest of my colleagues?".